Great storm of 1987: England

 The National Grid sustained heavy damage during the event, as crashing cables short-circuited, which in some cases overheated the main system.
-Its headquarters faced the choice of keeping the grid online to help London as the storm approached but risk an incremental system breakdown, failure and burnout, or to shut down most of South East England including London and avert that risk.
-The headquarters made the decision, the first one like it since before World War II: to shut down the South East power systems to maintain the network as soon as signs of overheating began.
+Its headquarters faced the choice of keeping the grid online to help London as the storm approached but risk an incremental system breakdown, failure and burnout, or to shut down most of south east England including London and avert that risk.
+The headquarters made the decision, the first one like it since before World War II: to shut down the south east power systems to maintain the network as soon as signs of overheating began.

 At Clayton, West Sussex, one of the village's recently restored windmills, Jill, sustained severe damage to its mechanisms and caught fire during the storm.
-The mill's brakes had been applied prior to the storm, but the high winds were able to rotate the sails and overcome the brakes, creating friction which set the mill's antique timbers on fire.
+The mill's brakes had been applied prior to the storm's arrival, but the high winds were able to rotate the sails and overcome the brakes, creating friction which set the mill's antique timbers on fire.
 Members of the Jack and Jill Windmills Society were able to put the fire out, carrying water up the hill to douse the flames.

 In London, many of the trees lining streets, particularly plane trees, were blown down overnight, blocking roads and crushing parked cars.
 Building construction scaffolding and billboards collapsed in many places, and many buildings were damaged.
-The following morning, the BBC's Current Affairs Production Centre at the former Lime Grove Studios in Shepherd's Bush, was unable to function due to a power failure – ITV's TV-am and BBC1's Breakfast Time programmes were broadcast from different emergency facilities in emergency formats.
-TV-am broadcast from Thames Television's Euston Road studios, while BBC newsreader Nicholas Witchell had to broadcast from the BBC1 continuity studio at BBC Television Centre, with the wall decorations used for Children's BBC hastily taken down.
+The following morning, the BBC's current affairs production centre at Lime Grove Studios in Shepherd's Bush, was unable to function due to a power failure – TV-am's Good Morning Britain and BBC1's Breakfast Time programmes were broadcast from different emergency facilities in emergency formats.
+TV-am broadcast from Thames Television's Euston Road studios, while BBC newsreader Nicholas Witchell had to use the BBC1 continuity studio at BBC Television Centre, with the wall decorations used for Children's BBC hastily taken down.
 Much of the public transport in the capital was not functioning, and people were advised against trying to go to work.
-TV-am host Anne Diamond did go back to the regular TV-am studio with reporter Kay Burley, whilst Richard Keys remained in the Thames Television studio in case the power supply situation became even worse, and indeed, power did go back down at around 8:15 am.
+Good Morning Britain host Anne Diamond did go back to the regular TV-am studio with reporter Kay Burley, whilst Richard Keys remained in the Thames Television studio in case the power supply situation became even worse, and indeed, power did go back down at around 8:15 am.

+Eighteen people lost their lives as a result of the storm.